• Français

 It is a standalone equipment, with its own air production as well as its therapeutic fluid gases.
 This autonomy ensures great independence and additional adaptability during the use of the hyperbaric chamber.

 For a perfect handling by your teams, we provide training on the use of the equipment.
 If necessary, we can also dispatch a qualified operator to assist you.
 Thus, you will benefit from complete and personalized support for optimal use of our hyperbaric chambers, safely and efficiently.
-Whether you need a turnkey solution or prefer to manage the operation yourself, our rental service will be able to offer you a formula adapted to your requirements.

 Equipment description